glerner/file-rename-to-ntfs/README.md

   - Common lowercase words (a, an, the, etc.)
   - Preserves common abbreviations (MD, M.D., PG-13, DES, NY)
 - Handles special cases like multiple spaces and trailing punctuation
-- Preserves known file extensions in their original case, but extensions are converted to lowercase
+- Preserves file names of known programming language file extensions in their original case, but extensions themselves are always converted to lowercase
-- Includes dry-run mode to preview changes
 - Debug mode for detailed operation logging
 - Comprehensive test suite

+Note that UTF-8 (macOS, Linux) characters convert to different UTF-16 characters (NTFS) depending on the operating system and users's preferred encoding settings.

 ## Installation